Band / Orchestra / Woodwinds / Brass / Strings / Percussion / Piano / West Yellowstone Suite / Vocal

 My faithful seasons robe the year in silver and in gold.

-In the summer of 2015, I took a road trip to Omaha, Neb. to visit with my friends Ken and Ruth Meints, (both colleagues with whom I had taught together at Whittier Christian Schools).
+In the summer of 2015, I took a road trip to Omaha, Nebraska, to visit with my friends Ken and Ruth Meints (both colleagues with whom I had taught together at Whittier Christian Schools).
 While there, I shared a copy of The Prairie.
-Ruth asked me to re-score it from a work for Solo Tuba to a work for Solo Violin for her “Frontier Strings” at the Omaha Conservatory of Music.
+Ruth asked me to re-score it from the original for Solo Tuba to Solo Violin for her “Frontier Strings” at the Omaha Conservatory of Music.
 Ken quickly noted it’s not often an original work for solo tuba is re-scored for solo violin.
 It’s usually the other way around.

-Since I had my laptop with me, Ruth and I spent the evening adapting The Prairie, for Solo Violin.
-We transposed the key from the original key of Bb, to the key of G. Ruth divided up the phrases for 3 Violin Soloists, and then worked out the specific bowings.
-We made the changes in Sibelius and on my return to California, I orchestrated the original Tuba and Piano part for Violin and Orchestra.
-The new setting was premiered by the “Frontier Strings” of the Omaha Conservatory of Music accompanied by the Omaha Symphony with Enrico Lopez-Yanez, conducting.
+Since I had my laptop with me, Ruth and I spent the evening adapting The Prairie for Solo Violin.
+We transposed the original key of Bb to G. Ruth, divided up the phrases for 3 Violin Soloists, and then worked out the specific bowings.
+We made the changes in Sibelius.
+On my return to California, I orchestrated the original Tuba and Piano part for Violin and Orchestra.
+The new setting was premiered by the “Frontier Strings” of the Omaha Conservatory of Music with the Omaha Symphony, Enrico Lopez-Yanez, conducting.